-Who Can I Sue If My Brakes Fail?
+Who Can I Sue If My Brakes Fail in St. Louis MO?

 Though there are many contributing factors to car accidents, vehicular malfunctions and failures account for a significant portion of auto accidents.
 A specific malfunction concern that contributes to a large portion of accidents is brake failure.
 Braking systems are an important part of a vehicle as they allow for a driver to stop and slow speed while behind the wheel.